NeuroDiffGym/neurodiffeq/README.md

 # Getting Started

+We are happy to help you with any questions.
+In the meantime, you can checkout the [FAQs](#faq).

 To view complete tutorials and documentation of `neurodiffeq`, please check [Official Documentation](https://neurodiffeq.readthedocs.io/en/latest/).

-In addition to the documentations, we have recently made a quick walkthrough [Demo Video](https://youtu.be/VDLwyFD-sXQ), the slides can be found [here](https://drive.google.com/file/d/1XTbwkZ0g7ufzD7lvMB-Cl8s5nh6jKgHk/view?usp=sharing).
+In addition to the documentations, we have recently made a quick walkthrough [Demo Video](https://youtu.be/VDLwyFD-sXQ) with [slides](https://drive.google.com/file/d/1XTbwkZ0g7ufzD7lvMB-Cl8s5nh6jKgHk/view?usp=sharing).

 ## Example Usages